404errorg6/Hacker-styled-FTP/README.md

    cd Hacker-styled-FTP
    ```
 2. Use `python hacker_ftp.py`(On reciever's device)
-3. Follow the instructions
-4. Open the generated link in browser of sender's device.
+3. Open the generated link in browser of sender's device.
-5. Upload the file from the browser to send it to reciever.
+4. Upload the file from the browser to send it to reciever.

 ## Features
 - Sharing between different devices(android/windows etc) on same network.